-Multi-camera filming gives less time to manage the operation and monitor each individual camera.
-It’s sometimes both helpful and more realistic to keep all the locked-off setup cameras rolling even between short breaks in a performance.
+Multi-camera filming gives less time to manage the operation and monitor each camera.
+It’s sometimes helpful and realistic to keep all the locked-off setup cameras rolling even between short breaks in a performance.
 To allow for this constant filming (especially when filming in 4K) I now use much larger SD data cards for each camera.
 Also, by filming with two SD data card slots in each camera, I can ensure that each camera records for as long as required.
 In this case, it is advisable to use the most reliable, highest quality and fastest data cards.
 Personally, I’ve always used SanDisk SD cards during my multi-camera filming, and they have never let me down.

 Consider which camera codec and which quality setting to record with.
 Ask yourself what is required of the media after filming.
 Will you be managing the post-production yourself or will someone else’s workflow and post-production system need to be considered?
-Having an overview of the production and post-production process will help you ensure that you deliver the highest quality, most suitable and most compatible media for any given project.
+An overview of the production and post-production process will help you ensure that you deliver the highest quality, most suitable and most compatible media for any given project.

 Backing up camera media

-Filming with multiple-cameras also means you will need to carefully manage much more data.
+Filming with multiple-cameras also means you will need to manage much more data carefully.
 It’s always a great idea to back up any recording immediately onto hard drives using a laptop.
 Organising your camera media into separate camera folders can also help prevent any confusion when a great deal may be happening around you at the same time.
 Creating one or more clones of that hard drive data is the safest way to secure your data.
 Always make sure you have a checked copy and clone before you clear down your camera data cards.

 Filming with two or three additional cameras means managing two or three times as much data, so having enough media storage becomes an important issue.
-If your camera media needs transcoding, or any other workflow before editing, then this will also add significant extra post-production time.
+If your camera media needs transcoding, or any other workflow before editing, this will also add significant extra post-production time.
 You then have the fun of editing all your amazing footage with multi-camera editing and then delivering a whole beautiful production that you’ve produced, filmed and edited all on your own!

 Multi-camera filming is a great way to add value to any high-quality production.
 Modern smaller lighter cameras are an excellent solution for multi-camera filming of theatrical and operatic performances, live gigs, music promos and one-off events.